development / module / forward /

 - Source statistics

-- Create MNI-aligned grids in individual head-space
+- Create MNI-aligned grids in individual head coordinates

 - Symmetric dipole pairs for beamforming